TinyWhaleCloud/ld50-trashytowers/README.md

 ![A screenshot of the chaos mode](./screenshots/chaos_mode.png)

 A chaotic mode in which you and a friend try to put trash in the same can simultaneously.
-Whoever has dropped the last piece before the heap spills looses.
+Whoever has dropped the last piece before the heap spills loses.

 **Hot tip**: If you see something moving after the other player has set it down, you can slow down your own trash falling.